 LAURINBURG — Age is no excuse for the participants of the Scotland County Senior Games, it is only a requirement.

-The competition runs through May 15 and has taken place at Scotland Place, Scotia Village, St. Andrews University, Cypress Creek golf course, and the Laurinburg Lanes bowling alley — among many other locations in the county.
+The 2018 Scotland County Senior Games will hold opening ceremonies on Monday, April 23 at 10 a.m. at Scotland Place.
+The competition runs through May 17 and will be held at Scotland Place, Scotia Village, Scotland High School, Wagram Active Living Center, Scotch Meadows Golf Course, and the Laurinburg Lanes bowling alley — among many other locations in the county.

 Events begin immediately after the opening ceremony with the Silver Strider’s one-mile fun walk at 11 a.m.
 The first day of competition wraps up with croquet at Prestwick Village at 1 p.m.

 The county’s seniors will compete in head-to-head for a chance to represent the county at the North Carolina Senior Games.

 This year the Scotland County Seniors Games will also offer a SilverArts competition for those who prefer showing off their talents in the visual arts, performing arts, heritage and folk art and literary art.

 Participants can submit items for judging for everything from quilting to comedy skits.
 Artists can enter up to three pieces of art in the literary, heritage or visual arts categories.

 The visual arts category includes photography, watercolor painting, mixed media, charcoal, oil and pastels and acrylic paintings.

 The literary arts include essays poetry, life experiences (autobiographical) and short stories.
 The heritage/folk art category is very diverse featuring everything from basketry, knitting, tole painting, stained glass and woodworking.